SAP-archive/teched2020-DEV164/exercises/ex3/README.md

 }
 ````

-3. Go to section `sap.ui5`.
-Here you have to add a new JSONModel with name `sensorModel` which points to the newly created data source.
+3. Go to the section `sap.ui5`.
+Here, you add a new JSONModel with name `sensorModel`, which points to the newly created data source.

 ***SensorManager/webapp/manifest.json***